Whoever works with performance advertising knows that conversion attribution and optimization are crucial for success. There are no workarounds here.

 - It is a matter of just copying the pixel from Voluum and pasting it into the code of the final thank you page that a user sees after the conversion has happened.
 Simple as that.

 - Occasionally, pixels might not fire.
 Why?
-One of the reasons could be that the user cleared their cache between clicking on a link on a landing page and the actual conversion.
+One of the reasons could be that the user cleared their browser cookies between clicking on a link on a landing page and the actual conversion.
 In that case, a conversion simply won’t be tracked.

 - Apple implemented Intelligent Tracking Protection 2.0 on Safari which prevents websites from being able to track users’ browsing habits without their permission.
 Right now, a website can request tracking privileges, but the user has to specifically opt-in.
 Even if the user agrees for tracking in Safari, unless they interact with that particular website over the period of 30 days all data and cookies will be permanently deleted.
-All in all, pixel tracking can get pretty difficult on Safari.
+All in all, pixel tracking can get pretty difficult on Safari and iOS in general; there are also issues with this method on other browsers in this OS.

 - Additionally, Google announced that their web browser, Chrome, will stop supporting 3rd party cookies from 2022.
 This will also cause problems for pixel tracking.

 Later, when a conversion happens, the affiliate network passes this value right back to Voluum.
-Once this action is completed, you see a conversion in your reports.
+Once this action is completed on the part of the affiliate network, you will be able to see a conversion in your reports.
 Having received the value of click ID, Voluum is then able to recognize the exact visit and attribute the conversion to the right campaign.

-- Using S2S postback URLs is more secure and reliable method to count conversions, thus it is highly recommended to use it whenever you can.
-Voluum creates unique S2S postback URLs for each account and supports only secure HTTPS format.
+- Using S2S Postback URLs is a more secure and reliable method to count conversions, thus it is highly recommended to use whenever you can.
+Voluum, as an affiliate marketing software, creates unique S2S Postback URLs for each account and supports only secure HTTPS format.

-- S2S postback URLs ensure accurate tracking and stats gathering.
-This type of tracking happens does not depend on cookies, so it works even if a visitor has cookies blocked on their web browser.
-For this reason, it is considered one of the most trusted tracking methods.
+- S2S Postback URLs ensure accurate tracking and stats gathering.
+This type of tracking doesn’t depend on cookies, so it works even if a visitor has cookies blocked on their web browser.
+For this reason, Postback URLs are considered one of the most trusted tracking methods.

-- With other trackers, you would also have to set up appropriate parameters and tracking tokens to accurately pass information.
-Luckily Voluum has templates for all major affiliate networks that contain all parameters and tokens already set up an a psotback URL ready to submit to your affiliate network.
-You can earn more about postback URL tracking from our knowledge base.
+- With other trackers, you would also have to set up appropriate Postback URL parameters and tracking tokens to accurately pass information.
+Luckily Voluum has a Postback URL template for all major affiliate networks that contain all parameters and tokens already set up and a Postback URL ready to submit to your affiliate network.
+You can learn more about Postback URL tracking from our knowledge base.

 Hey, what about the API method mentioned before?